 *a burr grinder allows the grind to be more consistent.

-measure out 20-25g (or enough to fill the funnel filter basket) of coffee and grind it to a little coarser than an espresso grind: basically a coarse table salt.
+Measure out 20-25g (or enough to fill the funnel filter basket) of coffee and grind it fine/medium: about 400µm.

 NOTE: if your end result is bitter, grind the coffee a little coarser; it may be to fine.